-How does equipment asset tracking prevent and manage downtime?
+How does equipment asset tracking software prevent and manage downtime?

 Asset tracking software unveils informative data that is essential to improving productivity by reducing equipment downtime.

 - With the appropriate placement of sensors on production equipment, real-time data can be captured and recorded.
-When this data is integrated into a CMMS, you have a detailed view of your operating conditions and the status of your machinery.
+When this data is integrated into work order software, you have a detailed view of your operating conditions and the status of your machinery.
 This helps you plan maintenance more effectively.

 - Equipment downtime reports can detail gaps in your preventative maintenance schedule, to facilitate changes and updates to your existing maintenance system.